jonnopon/ProtoGL/README.md

     - 3D basic components
     - figure out if you want to adapt the input system to utilise a PlayerControlled component
     - Do some more physics-ey stuff
-    - Upgrade the manager to group entities better and correctly configure renderSettings for as few render calls as is necessary
+    - ~~Upgrade the manager to group entities better and correctly configure renderSettings for as few render calls as is necessary~~
     - *Sprite component*
-        - change representation of sprites on an atlas to be indices so u/v coordinates can be calculated
+        - change representation of sprites on an atlas to be indices so u/v coordinates can be calculated rather than provided
             - new assumption: spritesheets are a 1D row of same-size sprites - count indices from the left.
 Easy to fix if desired
     - *New Animation Component*
         - represented as alist of sprite indices (counting from left in a 1D sheet of same-size sprites) and calculated u/v coordinates